BlockstreamResearch/bip-frost-dkg/README.md

 not be rederived solely from the participant's seed.

 To facilitate backups of a DKG session,
-ChillDKG offers the possibility to recover a participant's DKG output from the participant's seed and the recovery data of the specific session, As a result, a full backup of a participant consists of the seed as well as the recovery data of all DKG sessions the participant has successfully participated in.
+ChillDKG offers the possibility to recover a participant's DKG output from the participant's host secret key and the recovery data of the specific session, As a result, a full backup of a participant consists of the host secret key as well as the recovery data of all DKG sessions the participant has successfully participated in.

 Since the recovery data is the same for all participants, if a participant loses the backup of the recovery data of the DKG session,